-An election for the next Yorkshire Police, Fire and Crime Commissioner (PFCC) will be held on Thursday 6 May 2021.
+An election for the next Yorkshire Police, Fire and Crime Commissioner (PFCC) was held on Thursday 6 May 2021.

 PFCCs are elected every four years and are elected representatives who oversee a police force and fire service area.
 There will be one PFCC elected for all of North Yorkshire.
 The national candidates' website for PFCC candidates is www.choosemypcc.org.uk and the helpline is 0808 1986 2170.

-On the same day there will also be by-elections for the Camblesforth and Carlton District Ward, and for Church Fenton Parish Council.
+On the same day there were also be by-elections for the Camblesforth and Carlton District Ward, and for Church Fenton Parish Council.

 Elections for North Yorkshire County Councillors that had been expected to also take place in 2021 have now been deferred until 2022.

-All the relevant notices for the upcoming elections will be published online here; please see below.
+All the relevant notices for the elections are published online here; please see below.

 Police, Fire and Crime Commissioner Election